aliciak02/Forensic-Artifact-Recovery-from-Disk-Image/README.md

 The project was conducted for academic purposes and was performed on a disk image to recover forensic artifacts and reconstruct user activity, following established forensic methods and evidence handling procedures.

+The materials provided in this repository are intended for educational purposes only and should not be used for any illegal or unauthorized activities.
+Proper attribution should be given when using or referencing this project.

 ## License

 This project is released for academic use under the MIT License.